 - The Inca Trail Slow Version 5 days and 4 nights, 3 nights camping, 1-night hotel in Aguas Calientes.

-- The Shorter version of the Inca Trail, 1 day hiking the last part of the Inca Trail and teh next day visiting Machu Picchu.
+- The Short inca trail, 1 day hiking the last part of the Inca Trail and teh next day visiting Machu Picchu.

 This trek has other variations and extensions, like the Salkantay Inca Trail; however, it is always based on those mentioned above.

 Where do I have to book Short Inca Trail?

 Authorized registered tour operators like TreXperience can only book the Inca Trail permits in Cusco City.
 You can not secure the permits by yourself, and you are required to travel with a tour guide.

 The first breakfast is not included in this tour, we will depart early from Cusco or the Sacred Valley, and you need to request a box breakfast from your hotel.

 Lunch on the first day is included; we will provide you with a box lunch.
 Dinner will be at a local restaurant in Aguas Calientes.

 Breakfast on the second day is included in the hotel.
 After the Machu Pichu tour, lunch is not included on the second day.
 You will have time to explore the town and have lunch before taking teh train back to Cusco.